Search

 Sensor or camera-based customer analysis applications detect in-store traffic and patterns in the data.
 This includes the capture rate of pass-by traffic and segregates buyers’ paths around the store.
 This way, retailers can see which promotions gain engagement and which turn buyers off.

 AI-powered retail analysis solutions are not only built to observe buyer behavior.
 It also includes customer and associate interaction, thereby offering real-time visibility into in-store service engagement.
-Moreover, it can be used to push personalized marketing and messaging campaigns.
+Moreover, it can push personalized marketing and messaging campaigns.

 If installing additional sensors is not optimal, it’s possible to process the video stream of any existing camera (CCTV, IP camera, etc.) with powerful deep learning algorithms that do not need a specific sensor.
 At viso.ai, we power Viso Suite, an end-to-end computer vision platform, to create and deploy such applications intuitively, without coding, and across industries.
 The video stream of any camera can be processed in real-time at the edge (on-device machine learning, Edge AI).
 We provide pre-built modules for footfall analysis, people counting, and much more.